wp-plugins/simple-subscribe/readme.txt

 More options for setting up e-mail template and sender info.

 == Changelog ==

+= 1.2.3 =
+* Subscription confirmation url in text format as well, for e-mail clients that strip HTML links
+* Added option to select backlink url on Confrimation screen, (if a static page is selected as posts page)
+* Added option to change e-mail background colour

 = 1.2 =
 * You can select post digest Category now